Bully (album): Background

-According to producer Mike Dean, Kanye West began working on the Bully song "Beauty and the Beast" during the sessions for his album Donda (2021).
-West offered the song "Preacher Man" to Drake, who declined, before incorporating it into Bully.
+According to the producer Mike Dean, West began working on the Bully song "Beauty and the Beast" during the sessions for his tenth album Donda (2021).
+West offered the song "Preacher Man" to the Canadian rapper Drake, who declined, before incorporating it into Bully.
 In 2024, West collaborated with the American singer Ty Dolla Sign to release the collaborative albums Vultures 1 and Vultures 2 as ¥$.
-Vultures 1 received mixed reviews, while Vultures 2 was panned for being released in an unfinished state and its alleged use of artificial intelligence (AI).
-Producer Erick Sermon said that West had been working on a solo album, Y3, before putting it aside to work on Vultures.
-Sermon said that he had contributed to Y3 in 2023.
-West denied Sermon's story, messaging a fan account to state that there was no album in development with the name.
+Vultures 1 was subject to mixed reviews, while Vultures 2 was panned for being released in an unfinished state and its use of artificial intelligence (AI).